Skip to Content

 How to get to Kuelap

 It takes about three hours to drive from Chachapoyas, but this route is becoming very uncommon since the construction of a cable car in 2017.
+I recently hiked down it, but even in that direction it’s very unkind on the knees – but it will help you appreciate why it took the Incas so long to conquer this ancient fortress.

-An hour’ drive from Chachapoyas is the cable car station in Tingo Nuevo (buses from the terminal in Chachapoyas can get you here), from where a 20-minute ride takes you up the mountain to the entrance to Kuelap, granting you views down the valley as you soar through the air.
+An hour’s drive from Chachapoyas is the cable car station in Tingo Nuevo (buses from the terminal in Chachapoyas can get you here), from where a 20-minute ride takes you up the mountain to the entrance to Kuelap, granting you views down the valley as you soar through the air.

-There are horses available for those who can’t make it, but the walk helps you appreciate why it took the Incas so long to conquer this ancient fortress.
+There are horses available for those who can’t make it,

 You can get a full guide to visiting Kuelap here.